Maroon (song): Background and release

-Taylor Swift conceived Midnights as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
+Taylor Swift conceived her tenth studio album, Midnights, as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
 The standard album was produced by Swift and Jack Antonoff, as a result of the two experimenting with music while their partners were both shooting for a film in Panama.
-Swift announced her tenth studio album, Midnights, at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly the same day via social media.
+Swift announced Midnights at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly the same day via social media.
 She announced the album's track listing via a thirteen-episode short video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
 The title of "Maroon" was revealed in an episode posted on September 30, 2022.
 Republic Records released Midnights on October 21, 2022; "Maroon" is track number two out of 13 songs on the standard edition.

 "Maroon" debuted and peaked at number four on the Billboard Global 200 chart, issued for November 5, 2022.
 In the US, the track debuted and peaked at number three on the Billboard Hot 100 chart; together with other Midnights tracks, it made Swift the first musician to occupy the entire top 10 of the Hot 100 chart the same week.
 Elsewhere, "Maroon" reached the top 10 on the singles charts of Australia, Canada, and the Philippines (peaking at number four), Malaysia and New Zealand (number five); and the top 20 in Portugal and Vietnam (number 11), Iceland and South Africa (number 12), Croatia (number 19), and Luxembourg (number 20).
 The song has been certified platinum in Australia, Brazil, Canada, and New Zealand; and gold in the UK.